-Your doctoral study as part of Northern Bridge will be supported by an outstanding wealth of resources, only some of which are highlighted here:
+Your doctoral study as part of Northern Bridge Consortium will be supported by an outstanding wealth of resources, only some of which are highlighted here:

 - All seven universities in our Consortium are actively contributing to the delivery and leadership of flagship arts projects.
 Northumbria collaborates with BALTIC Centre for Contemporary Art on the Baltic 39 studio and exhibition space, Durham contributes to the management and funding of the Durham Book Festival, Ulster supports the Belfast International Festival and is a sponsor of the Belfast Photo Festival.
 Newcastle, Sunderland, and Teesside Universities are major partners in the management of leading civic institutions: the Great North Museum and the Hatton Gallery, the National Glass Centre, and the Middlesbrough Institute of Modern Art.